LesyaMazurevich/variant_calling/README.md

 # Variant calling algorithm

-After running variant_calling.py scrypt, you need to enter appropriate value to continue:
+You need to run variant_calling.py scrypt with appropriate option:

-1 - execute variant calling algorithm
+-v is used for variant calling algorithm
+-t is used for tests, and you also need to enter number of test -c is used for comparison
+-h is for help

+"""Usage: variant_calling.py [-vch]  ...
+       variant_calling.py [-th] [testType] ...

+Arguments:
+  1 variantCallingCore test
-2 - execute variantCallingCore function test
+  2 variantCalling test

-3 - execute variantCalling function test
+  3 addVarinatToIntVcArray test

-4 - execute addVariantToIncArray function test
+Options:
+  -h       help
+  -v       execute variant calling
+  -t Argument       execute tests
+  -c       compare results
+"""

-Result of variant calling algortihm will be written in VCF_impl.vcf file.
+Result of variant calling algortihm will be written in output/VCF_impl.vcf file.

-In VCF_ref.vcf file are referent results of variant calling executed with bcftools.
+In resources/VCF_ref.vcf file are referent results of variant calling executed with bcftools.

-To compare results of implemented algortihm and bcftools, you need to run compare.py scrypt, it uses VCF_impl.vcf and VCF_ref.vcf files, and they need to be in the same folder as this scrypt.
+To compare results of implemented algortihm and bcftools, you need to run compare option, it uses output/VCF_impl.vcf and resources/VCF_ref.vcf files, and they need to be in the same folder as this scrypt.

-Results of comparison are written in compare_results.txt file.
+Results of comparison are written in output/compare_results.txt file.

 For more details you can check presentation variant_calling_pm173351m.pptx